shrimayee24/Leetcode-Top-Interview-150/README.md

 ## 🔍 **How to Search for Solutions:**

-You can search by problem number or keywords to quickly find the solution you're looking for.
-Each file is named accordingly.
+📌You can search by problem number or keywords to quickly find the solution you're looking for.

+📌Each file is named accordingly.

 ## 🏆 **Why This Repo?:**